 Can you believe that our attention span is shorter than that of a goldfish (eight seconds against nine)?
 For us content marketers this means there is a small window of opportunity to capture a prospect’s attention.
 So we better up our marketing game.
 As we create interactive content like quizzes and calculators, we need to ensure that users actually end up engaging with the content.
 Thus, it is important that we pay special attention to the “persuasion quotient” of our quizzes and calculators.

 What is persuasion?
 For the purpose of our discussion, persuasion is the process to getting visitors to engage with the quiz/calculator the way we intend.

 How do you become persuasive?
 Well for that we will have to turn to Robert Cialdini’s book, Influence: The Psychology of Persuasion.
 His book contains the definitive list of the principles of persuasion that can help any marketer boost engagement and conversion.
-Now, if you are ready, let’s decode what each principle entails and learn how we can apply those principles to get more results out of our quizzes and calculators.
+Now, if you are ready, let’s decode what each principle entails and learn how they work as interactive content engagement tips.
+And how we can apply those principles to get more results out of our quizzes and calculators.